RMS Ascania (1923)

-The RMS Ascania was an ocean liner operated by the Cunard Line.
-She was launched on 20 December 1923 at the Armstrong Whitworth Shipbuilders Ltd yard in Newcastle-upon-Tyne; the fifth of Cunard's six "A" class liners.
+RMS Ascania was an ocean liner operated by the Cunard Line.
+She was launched on 20 December 1923 at the Armstrong Whitworth Shipbuilders Ltd yard in Newcastle-upon-Tyne; the fifth of Cunard's six A-class liners.
 Due to unforeseen cost overruns, the vessel was not completed until May 1925.
 Following service in a number of military roles during the Second World War, she was refitted and returned to civilian use in 1950, finally retiring in 1956.